dwaan/sagara/src/careers/ux-entry-level.md

 We welcome everyone who live outside Jakarta to apply for this position.
 But to save commute time when needed, we prefer candidate who live or will live nearby our office area.

-### Key Responsibilities
+### Responsibilities

+- Conduct user research to understand user needs, behaviors, and pain points.
+- Create wireframes, prototypes, and high-fidelity designs for web and mobile applications.
-- Collaborate with frontend developers to build robust and efficient web applications.
+- Collaborate with product managers and developers to ensure design feasibility and implementation.
-- Develop, test, and maintain backend services, APIs, and databases.
-- Ensure code quality, security, and performance optimization.
-- Troubleshoot and resolve technical issues, ensuring seamless functionality.
+- Conduct usability testing and gather feedback to iterate and improve designs.
+- Stay current with industry trends, design tools, and emerging technologies.
-- Work with version control systems and follow coding standards.
+- Work closely with stakeholders to understand business goals and user requirements.

 ### Qualifications

-- Bachelor's degree in computer science or related field (or relevant coursework/certifications).
+- Bachelor's degree in Graphic Design, Interaction Design, Human-Computer Interaction, or a related field (or equivalent experience).
+- Strong understanding of design principles and user-centered design methodologies
-- Proficiency in one or more backend programming languages (e.g. PHP, Node.js).
+- Proficiency in design tools such as Sketch, Figma, or Adobe Creative Suite.
-- Basic knowledge of databases (SQL, NoSQL) and web development concepts.
-- Familiarity with version control systems like Git.
-- Strong problem-solving skills and attention to detail.
-- Effective communication and teamwork abilities.
+- Excellent communication and collaboration skills.
-- Eagerness to learn and adapt to new technologies.
+- Eagerness to learn and adapt to new design trends and technologies.
+- Strong portfolio showcasing design projects and process.

+### Preferred Qualifications

+- Basic knowledge of front-end development technologies (HTML, CSS, JavaScript).
+- Experience with animation and interaction design.
+- Familiarity with design systems and component-based design.
+- Passion for solving complex design challenges.

 ### Salary Range